PHAECKE/alx-backend-storage/README.md

-this repo is for alx backend storage
+this repo is for alx backend storage.